dsbrgg/tech-challenge-scam/README.md

 - It's a python script which decompresses a string and base64 decodes it multiple times (50+)
 - The python script downloads the actual malware into another folder that would seem harmless but it's out of place (.sysinfo in Darwin arch, .vscode at home folder, etc...)

-Best of luck for this one though as it's script (if you use my [decode](./tech-vantage/payloads/decode-recursive.py) to test it out) was incorrectly encoded in a round and it won't reach the final script in the end.
+Good luck for this one though as it's script (if you use my [decoder](./decode-recursive.py) to test it out) was incorrectly encoded in a round and it won't reach the final script in the end.